LucianoMalagola/MainStreet-Renewal-Supply-Chain-Dashboard-Excel-BI-System-/README.md

 Interactive Excel dashboard developed for MainStreet Renewal’s Supply Chain and Field Services Department, integrating data from multiple SharePoints to monitor KPIs, team performance, and job status across U.S. markets.
 The tool provides weekly segmentation and KPI visualization using PivotTables, charts, VBA and custom VLOOKUP/XLOOKUP tools

 ## **_Data Privacy Notice_**
-Due to confidentiality agreements with MainStreet Renewal, the datasets used in this project cannot be shared, as they contain sensitive client and property information.
+Due to confidentiality agreements with MainStreet Renewal, the source data used in this project cannot be shared, as they contain sensitive client and property information.
 The visuals shown here are authorized screenshots of the dashboards and analytical tools developed.
 Any potentially sensitive details (such as property addresses) have been hidden in accordance with company policy.

 ---